 The Small Pack (1.5 pounds total) will have 4-5 varieties

-That is *roughly* a third of a pound, apiece, but will vary box to box.
+That is *roughly* a third of a pound, apiece, but will vary by variety and box to box.

 There's no telling which garlics will be in there.
 There's also no telling how life on Earth will end, or if there is objective meaning to reality, or if we create meaning by finding joy in the laws of physics.